nischalshrestha/ggplot_example/README.md

 # Dependencies:

-You need RStudio (v1.0.136 or later) and the following R packages:
+You need the latest R (version 3.6.2), RStudio (v1.0.136 or later) and the following R packages:

 - **ggplot2** (to plot)
 - **knitr** (to run the Rmd file)